Misfits-Rebels-Outcasts/Nodef/code/Readme.md

 # Notes

-* Nodef is listed in Apple app store by the full copyright owner of the source code.
+* Nodef is listed in Apple app store by the original copyright owner of the source code.

 * Nodef implements In-App Subscription to keep the project sustainable.
 The implementation uses code, available in a different license, from Apple.
 This code is removed from the GPLv2 source code.